chrisfcarroll/Soq/readme.txt

 Example Usage
-//See TestExampleCode.cs for the full code.
+//See http://./TestExampleCode.cs for the full code.

     public class MyClassThatDependsonSomething
     {